 To enhance the quality of picture, Jeff uses Webcam Settings, which is an app that hacks the video feed from webcams and allows precise controls of the various settings of the video.
 This is especially useful in providing a better view of the owls at night in low-light situations.
 Jeff uses a similar utility to control the robotic cams remotely via software.

-We have several cameras strategically placed, which are a combination of Logitech C920 & C615 HD Webcams as well as two robotic BCC950 Conference Cams.
-You may also see several nest Outdoor Cams within certain views, which are not used for streaming to the live stream, but rather to provide alternative views and recording capabilities for use in other ways.
+We have several cameras strategically placed, the primary two being robotic BCC950 Conference Cams.
+You may also see several nest Outdoor Cams within certain views, which can be used to provide supplemental views to the live stream, though they are generally used to record the activity for use in other ways.

 Since only 2 USB cameras can be connected at once to the hardware, all cameras are connected to separate 30-meter amplified USB cables that run to our "tech closet" where the Mac Mini is, out of site from the nest.
 Different cameras can be quickly swapped out this way to provide optimal views as needed, and the active cameras can be switched to and from, along with combined picture-in-picture and zoomed shots thanks to mimoLive.